dowdm/angular-roland/README.md

 #### By Matt Dowdney

-## This is a clone of the Roland US website from https://www.roland.com/us/ as viewd from a medium sized viewport(desktop/laptop).
+## This is a clone of the Roland US website from https://www.roland.com/us/ as viewed from a medium sized viewport(desktop/laptop).

 ## Specifications